 The timekeeper’s solid case back is adorned with mother-of-pearl and is engraved with one more swan motif.

 It should look nice combined with an evening dress, I suppose.

 At a list price of just below $13,000 US dollars (local taxes not included,) the Fee Celeste looks a bit overpriced, but if you can afford one, it could be a fine addition to any collection.

 Photos: Mira Watches

 Water resistance: 50 meters

-Strap: Orange crocodile leather with folding clasp set with a solitaire
+Strap: Orange crocodile leather with a folding clasp set with a solitaire

 Crystal: Sapphire, antireflective